SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 ADT similar to sets in math = unique members, don't have order.
 Python data structure: set (mutable), indicated by {}, frozenset (immutable).
 JS: class Set, create via new Set(), add(), has(), .size,

+<h3>Set operations</h3>

+Many languages/libraries have generalized set operations to something you can do to most/all collection types.
+Python has set methods, but only allows them on sets.
+JS has a Set class, which does not support set method

+xor/union/intersection/difference(things...)|lodash/underscore(JS)

 <h5>Associative collections</h5>